PJCSpencer/TriggerNode/README.md

 </p>

 # About
-An implementation of a general purpose trigger node written in Swift 4.0 which I use in my SceneKit projects.
+An implementation of a general purpose trigger node written in Swift 4.0.
+Supports KVO using typed custom handlers.